cuicui_layout

 has the expected size.

-Q: What is the equivalent of flex_direction
+Q: What is the equivalent of flex_direction?

-A: use row
+A: use row and column

-Q: What are the equivalents of column-reverse
+Q: What are the equivalents of column-reverse and row-reverse?

-and swap your elements!
+A: None.
+Use Alignment::End and swap your elements!
 Note that the *-reverse

 flows in flexbox are very useful for internationalization.
 However,